-- This medicine may cause slow growth.
-If your child is using this medicine, the doctor will need to keep track of your child's height and weight to make sure your child is growing properly.
+- This medicine may cause slow growth in children.
+The doctor will need to keep track of your child's height and weight to make sure your child is growing properly.

 - This medicine may cause blurred vision or make you drowsy or dizzy.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
+Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: